Penelope J Corfield

 Alternatively, the full and unmitigated case for long, intricate, sinuous, thoughtful yet controlled sentences, winding their way gracefully and inexorably across vast tracts of crisp, white paper can be made not only in terms of academic pretentiousness – always the last resort of the petty-minded – but also in terms of intellectual expansiveness and mental ‘stretch’, with a capacity to reflect and inflect even the most subtle nuances of thought, although it should certainly be remembered that, without some authorial control or indeed domination in the form of a final full-stop, the impatient reader – eager to follow the by-ways yet equally anxious to seize the cardinal point – can find a numbing, not to say crushing, sense of boredom beginning to overtake the responsive mind, as it struggles to remember the opening gambit, let alone the many intermediate staging posts, as the overall argument staggers and reels towards what I can only describe, with some difficulty, as the ultimate conclusion or final verdict: The End!
 [162 words in one sentence, also fun to write].3

 In other words, my stylistic advice is to vary the mix of sentence lengths.
-A combination of an Ernest-Hemingway-style brevity with an Edward Gibbonian luxuriance allows points to be fully developed, but also summarised pithily.
+A combination of an Ernest-Hemingway-style brevity4 with an Edward Gibbonian luxuriance allows points to be fully developed, but also summarised pithily.

 Thus, in order to develop a sustained case within a major research project, my organisational advice is to ‘write through’ throughout.
 That’s the only real way to germinate, sustain, develop, understand innerly and simultaneously communicate a big overarching picture, complete with supporting arguments and data.
 Oh, and my final point?
 Let’s banish the dreadful phrase ‘writing up’.
 It means bodging.